An Introverts Guide To Streaming

 - What games are coming out that you are looking forward to?
 What are some of the games that you played as a kid?
 What do you wish they refreshed

-- Is there any updates, DLC’s or patches on the game you are playing to talk about?
+- Are there any updates, DLC’s or patches on the game you are playing to talk about?

 - Literally anything…